How to know when to replace outer tie rods

 Some outer tie rods come with a grease fitting, which often come pre-greased and do not require any additional grease added when installed.
 However, make sure the grease fitting bolt is tightened during installation.
 For maintenance purposes, it’s always a good idea when getting an oil change to add new grease and push old grease out.

 Once the new part is installed, do one last check of the other suspension parts before putting the wheel back on.
 Torque the wheel on the ground and go on a short road test, then immediately take the vehicle in for an alignment.
 Anytime there is a front end alignment done on a vehicle, make sure to reset the steering angle sensor.

 For more information on resetting the steering angle sensors, check out our Resource Center guide.

-When deciding what outer tie rod is best for your vehicle, consider Delphi Technologies outer tie rod as your OE standard auto parts replacement.
-Delphi Technologies tie rod ends are fatigued tested to avoid failure and have cataphoretic coating for superior rust protection.
+When deciding what outer tie rod is best for your vehicle, consider Delphi outer tie rod as your OE standard auto parts replacement.
+Delphi tie rod ends are fatigued tested to avoid failure and have cataphoretic coating for superior rust protection.
 We even tested our parts in the most extreme conditions, ensuring performance when the driver faces challenges due to factors beyond their control.
-Check out our catalog today to see if we have a Delphi Technologies outer tie rod for your vehicle.
+Check out our catalog today to see if we have a Delphi outer tie rod for your vehicle.